-- If your battery is the non-sealed type, you can check the level by removing the caps and ensuring the electrolyte covers the plates.
+If your battery is the non-sealed type, however, you can check the level by removing the caps and ensuring the electrolyte covers the plates.
 Always top up with distilled water as tap water can contaminate the electrolyte and shorten the life of the battery.

-- When disconnecting the battery to clean the terminals, always disconnect the negative terminal first and reconnect it last.
+When disconnecting the battery to clean the terminals, always disconnect the negative terminal first and reconnect it last.

-- You can adjust and clean your washer jets with a small needle, but be careful not to damage the nozzles.
+You can adjust and clean your washer jets with a small needle, but be careful not to damage the nozzles.

-- Regularly clean your windscreen with a glass cleaner.
+Make sure you also regularly clean your windscreen with a glass cleaner.

 If your lights are not working, your car is not roadworthy and you could be subject to a fine.

-- You can check the front lights of your vehicle yourself, but you may need some help checking the rear lights.
+You can check the front lights of your vehicle yourself, but you may need some help checking the rear lights.

-- Replacement light globes can be purchased from most service stations.
+Replacement light globes can be purchased from most service stations.
 Check your handbook for information on the correct type and installation procedure.

 Need a second opinion?